 WINE COLOURS

-Color is the most evident aspect of wine and follows an evolution that accompanies its life, marking its various stages.
-The color of the wine depends on many factors, such as the types of grapes used, the winemaking system, the refinement and aging.
+Colour is the most evident aspect of wine and follows an evolution during its life, unveiling its different stages.
+The colour of wine depends on many factors, such as the types of grapes used, the winemaking system, the refinement and ageing.

-Not only the shade, but also the intensity of color is important, it can be defined dark, charged, intense, or on the contrary pale, light.
-Usually, the higher the intensity, the richer the aromas and structure of the wine.
+Also the intensity of colour is important, it can be defined as dark, charged, intense, or on the contrary pale or light.
+Usually, higher the intensity, richer the aromas and structure of the wine.

-Finally, another important quality of color is vividness, closely linked to the acidity of the wine; from this point of view, a wine can be defined as vivid, fresh, clear, or faded, dull.
+Furthermore, another important quality of colour is vividness, closely linked to the acidity of the wine; from this point of view, a wine can be defined as vivid, fresh, clear, or faded, dull.

 White wines